harshitw/Quadcopter-project-/README.md

-# Quadcopter-project-
+# Quadcopter-project

-Used reinforcement learning to teach a quadcopter to hover, take off and fly.
+Used reinforcement learning to teach a quadcopter to learn tasks like hovering, take off and landing.